lawrenceevalyn/THE-DISS/README.md

 environment for web browsers that allows users to explore and juxtapose multiple scales of data in topic models of digital corpora.
 It uses shapes, colors, and cross-panel highlighting to get users of topic models from "big" data to "small" and back.
 Importantly, it also provides an alternate "publication" view that resituates modeled texts back into their original publication contexts --- *Documentation and color screenshots of TWiC are available at in the README.md file at github.com/jarmoza/twic.*
+* Tracing Swerves of Influence: text reuse and the reception of Lucretius in 18th-century England
+* Reconstructing Readerly  Attention: Citational Practices and the Canon,  1789-2016

 ## August 9, 2017